-The investigated nanostructures were fabricated by focused ion-beam (FIB) milling starting from a 400-nm-thick Ge film heavily-doped with phosphorous (activated dopant density $N{\rm D}\sim 1-2\times 10^{19}$ cm-3), grown on Si(001) wafers by low-energy plasma-enhanced chemical vapor deposition [28].
+The investigated nanostructures were fabricated by focused ion-beam (FIB) milling starting from a 400-nm-thick Ge film heavily-doped with phosphorous (activated dopant density $N{\rm D}\sim 1-2\times 10^{19}$ cm-3), grown on Si(001) wafers by low-energy plasma-enhanced chemical vapor deposition [24].
 After the growth process, the sample was subjected to a series of annealing cycles between 600 and 780°C to reduce the density of dislocations threading from the interface to the sample surface.
-Due to the difference between the thermal expansion coefficient of Ge and Si [29,30] the Ge film acquires a tensile strain of approximately 0.22±0.01%, as quantified by means of x-ray diffraction (see Supporting Information).
+Due to the difference between the thermal expansion coefficient of Ge and Si [25,26] the Ge film acquires a tensile strain of approximately 0.22±0.01%, as quantified by means of x-ray diffraction (see Supporting Information).
 The surface is then covered by a thermally-evaporated silicon oxide film with a thickness of about 50 nm.
 Such a protective layer is extremely effective in improving the quality of FIB milling (see Supporting Information) and being transparent in the wavelength range considered here it has no significant effects on the optical properties of the nanoresonators.
 The FIB patterning of the Ge epitaxial layers likely induces a modification of the thermally-induced strain, since lateral dimensions become comparable with the film thickness.
-The original bi-axial stress evolves towards a positiondependent tri-axial stress [31] and the formation of free surfaces is expected to allow, on average, elastic relaxation of the initial stress.
-A representative scanning electron microscopy (SEM) image of a resulting nanoresonator is shown in Fig. 1(a), where the protective SiO_x layer and the slightly tilted wall geometry are also visible.
+The original bi-axial stress evolves towards a positiondependent tri-axial stress [27] and the formation of free surfaces is expected to allow, on average, elastic relaxation of the initial stress.
+A representative scanning electron microscopy (SEM) image of a resulting nanoresonator is shown in Fig. 1(a), where the protective SiOx layer and the slightly tilted wall geometry are also visible.

 The fabricated structures can be treated as finite pieces of waveguides, whose end facets act as cavity mirrors.
-Cavity resonances in such resonators originate from the self-interference of guided modes bouncing back and forth in the truncated waveguide.
+Fabry-Pérot resonances in such resonators originate from the self-interference of guided modes bouncing back and forth in the truncated waveguide.
 As a result, the local density of optical states available for the radiative decay of excited electron-hole pairs is suppressed off resonance and enhanced on resonance.
-In the latter case, the rate of spontaneous emission can therefore be increased, an effect known as the Purcell effect, which was originally invoked to describe lossless cavities but can be extended to lossy materials as well [32].
-For a given guided mode with effective wavelength $\lambda{\rm eff}$, cavity resonances occur at waveguide lengths $L{\rm res}=m\frac{\lambda{\rm eff}}{2}$, where m is an integer defining the resonance order.
-We compute the spatial field distribution associated to each waveguide mode by means of the finite-difference frequency-domain (FDFD) method [33].
-While for sections larger than about 400×400 nm2 higher-order modes start to appear, for smaller sections cut-off conditions are gradually approached, with the guided modes being less and less confined inside the Ge waveguide (see Supporting Information).
-We find that, for a model waveguide made of the above-described material with a section of about 400×400 nm2 in the xz plane and a free-space wavelength $\lambda_0 \cong 1550$ nm, only the two almost-degenerate lowest-order quasi-TE and quasi-TM modes are present [Fig. 1(b) and Fig. 1(c), respectively].
-Such modes are characterized by a dominant electric field oriented parallel and perpendicular to the substrate plane, respectively, and propagate in the y direction [see Fig. 1(b)], along which cavity effects are established.
-The calculated index of these almost degenerate modes, for a geometry closely resembling the fabricated one, is $n \cong 3.6 + i0.01$ and their effective wavelength is therefore $\lambda{\rm eff} \cong 430$ nm.
+In the latter case, the rate of spontaneous emission is therefore increased, an effect known as the Purcell effect, which was originally invoked to describe lossless cavities but can be extended to lossy materials as well [28].
+For a given guided mode with effective wavelength $\lambda{\rm eff}$ , Fabry-Pérot resonances occur at waveguide lengths $L{\rm res} =$ $m\frac{\lambda{\text{eff}}}{2}$ , where m is an integer defining the resonance order.
+We compute the spatial field distribution associated to each waveguide mode by means of the finite-difference frequencydomain (FDFD) method [29].
+While for sections larger than about 400×400 nm higher-order modes start to appear, for smaller sections cut-off conditions are gradually approached, with the guided modes being less and less confined inside the Ge waveguide (see Supporting Information).
+We find that, for a model waveguide made of the above-described material with a section of about 400×400 $nm^2$ and a free-space wavelength $\lambda_0\cong 1550$ nm, only the two almostdegenerate lowest-order quasi-TE and quasi-TM modes are present [Fig. 1(b) and Fig. 1(c), respectively], being characterized by a dominant electric field oriented parallel and perpendicular to the substrate plane, respectively.
+The calculated index of these almost degenerate modes, for a geometry closely resembling the fabricated one, is $n \cong 3.6 + i0.01$ and their effective wavelength is therefore $\lambda{\text{eff}} \cong 430 \text{ nm}$ .